The Hero’s Journey – As a Divorced Dad

 One day, just before I started this blog, I decided I was done with the negative responses.
-Even when she’s being harsh and unreasonable, I can choose to response with the love and kindness I have for my children.
+Even when she’s being harsh and unreasonable, I can choose to respond with the love and kindness I have for my children.
 She is irrelevant at this point.
-My relationship and responsibility lies with my kids alone.
+My relationship and responsibility is for my kids alone.
 What issues I have with my ex-wife can usually be handled via email, and that’s an easy format to keep clean and balanced.

 Anger breeds anger.
-Resentment and sharp jabs only builds more need for retaliation.
-If you can focus on the love and support of your children you can forgive and forget your ex-partner all together.
-As they fade into the back ground you can give your attention and energy to the loving support of your kids as the path ahead for your hero’s journey.
+Resentment and sharp jabs only build more need for retaliation.
+If you can focus on the love and support of your children you can forgive and forget your ex-partner altogether.
+As they fade into the background you can give your attention and energy to the loving support of your kids as the path ahead for your hero’s journey.